Fixed Mindset vs Growth Mindset: Rewire Your Mindset Today!

 Steps To Change Your Mindset

 The first step in transforming your attitude is self-awareness.
-You must be able to identify the circumstances that induce a fixed mentality and observe when you’re slipping into it in order to alter your thinking.
+You must be able to identify the circumstances that induce a fixed mentality and observe when you’re slipping into it to alter your thinking.

 Once you become aware of the times when you tend to think in a fixed mindset, you can start to catch yourself and change your thinking.